Various Tasting Notes

 1999 HAUT BAGES LIBERAL: Deliciously round and charming, finesse.
 Tastes really nice.
 87p.
 Tasted in August 2005.

 2003 HAUT BAILLY: Deep red.
-Both fruit and tannin seemed to be on the dry side with slight touch of heat.
+Both fruit and tannin seemed to be on the dry side with a slight touch of heat.
 It was quite concentrated, earthy and with nice length.
 88p.
 Tasted in August 2006.

 1999 HAUT BAILLY: Tannic but seems to be in good balance, strong and full-bodied.
 Needs time to become softer.
 87p.
 Tasted in August 2005.